D. J. Smith (ice hockey): Toronto Maple Leafs (1996–2002)

 Smith appeared in one game with the St. John's Maple Leafs, Toronto's American Hockey League affiliate, following the conclusion to Smith's junior hockey season with the Windsor Spitfires.
-Smith had no points in his lone appearance during the 1995-96 season.
+Smith had no points in his lone appearance during the 1995–96 season.

-Smith joined the Toronto Maple Leafs at the conclusion of his junior season in Windsor in 1996-97.
-On March 26, 1997, Smith played in his first NHL game, earning an assist on a goal scored by Brandon Convery, as the Maple Leafs defeated the San Jose Sharks 2-1.
+Smith joined the Toronto Maple Leafs after his junior season in Windsor in 1996–97.
+On March 26, 1997, Smith played in his first NHL game, earning an assist on a goal scored by Brandon Convery, as the Maple Leafs defeated the San Jose Sharks 2–1.
 On March 29, Smith had his first career NHL fight, against Rene Corbet of the Colorado Avalanche.
-Overall, in eight games with Toronto, Smith had one assist, and seven penalty minutes.
-Following the Leafs season, Smith was assigned to the St. John's Maple Leafs, where in one post-season game, he had no points.
+Overall, in eight games with Toronto, Smith had one assist and seven penalty minutes.
+Following the Leafs season, Smith was assigned to the St. John's Maple Leafs, wherein in one post-season game, he had no points.

-Smith was assigned to St. John's for the 1997-98 season.
+Smith was assigned to St. John's for the 1997–98 season.
 In 65 games with St. John's, Smith scored four goals and 15 points, while earning 237 penalty minutes, ranking him third on the team.
 In four post-season games, Smith had no points, as the Maple Leafs lost to the Saint John Flames in the Atlantic Division semi-finals.

-In 1998-99, Smith saw his offensive production increase in St. John's, as he scored seven goals and 35 points in 79 games, as he was the highest-scoring defenceman on the team.
+In 1998–99, Smith saw his offensive production increase in St. John's, as he scored seven goals and 35 points in 79 games, as he was the highest-scoring defenceman on the team.
 Smith's 216 penalty minutes ranked second on the club.
 In the post-season, Smith earned an assist in five games, as St. John's lost to the Fredericton Canadiens in the Atlantic Division semi-finals.

-Smith returned to St. John's for the 1999-2000 season, as in 74 games, he scored six goals and 28 points, while ranking second on the team with 197 penalty minutes.
-As St. John's failed to qualify for the post-season, Smith earned a promotion to Toronto late in the 1999-2000 season.
+Smith returned to St. John's for the 1999–2000 season, as in 74 games, he scored six goals and 28 points while ranking second on the team with 197 penalty minutes.
+As St. John's failed to qualify for the post-season, Smith earned a promotion to Toronto late in the 1999–2000 NHL season.
 In three games with Toronto, Smith had no points in three games.

-Smith spent the entire 2000-01 season with St. John's.
+Smith spent the entire 2000–01 season with St. John's.
 Injuries limited Smith to 59 games, where he scored seven goals and 19 points.
 In the post-season, Smith had no points in four games, as St. John's lost to the Quebec Citadelles in the Canadian Division semi-finals.

-In 2001-02, Smith began the season with St. John's.
+In 2001–02, Smith began the season with St. John's.
 In 59 games with the Maple Leafs in the AHL, Smith scored six goals and 16 points.

-On March 1, 2002, Smith was traded to the Colorado Avalanche in a three-way trade that saw Marc Moro traded to the Toronto Maple Leafs, and a ninth round draft pick acquired by the Nashville Predators.
+On March 1, 2002, Smith was traded to the Colorado Avalanche in a three-way trade that saw Marc Moro traded to the Toronto Maple Leafs, and a ninth-round draft pick acquired by the Nashville Predators.